waku-org/pm/draft-roadmap/introduce_e2e_reliability_in_status.md

 - F2.
 Ability for participants to know when they have missed a message
 - U1.
 When sending a message to a large group, the application knows whether it was received by other group members, with high probability
 - U2.
 When being part of a large group, the application is able to know whether they are missing messages
+- R1.
+When sending a message in a group, the publisher can ascertain the message was received by at least one recipient **(Vac-QA)**
+- R2.
+When receiving messages in a group, the receiver can ascertain most missed messages by receiving one recent message from the group. **(Vac-QA)**
+- P1.
+When sending a message in a group, the publisher can ensure the message was received by at least one recipient within `S` seconds **(Vac-DST)**
+- P2.
+When receiving messages in a group, the receiver can detect 90% of missed messages within `3*S` seconds

 **Checklist**:
 - [ ] Specs: link to specs